Heardigon History, Family Crest & Coats of Arms

 The spelling and overall form of Irish names tend to vary widely over time.
 The original Gaelic form of the name Heardigon is O hArtigain, which connotes a descendant of Art.

 The surname Heardigon was first found in counties Clare and Limerick (Irish: Luimneach) located in Southwestern Ireland, in the province of Munster, where they held a family seat from ancient times.

 One of the first records of the family was of Cineth O'Hartigan (died 975), an Irish poet from the north of Ireland, perhaps best known for his "Dinnsenchus," a work which relates the legendary history of the duns, lakes, plains and mountains of Ireland.
 It gives a prose account of each place, followed by an account in verse.

 Early History of the Heardigon family

-Another 214 words (15 lines of text) are included under the topic Early Heardigon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heardigon research.
+Another 80 words (6 lines of text) are included under the topic Early Heardigon History in all our PDF Extended History products and printed products wherever possible.

 Heardigon Spelling Variations

 One explanation for the many variations is that scribes and church officials frequently spelled the name as it sounded: an imprecise method at best.
 Understandably then, various spellings of the surname Heardigon were found in the many archives researched.
 These included Hartigan, O'Hartigan, Hartagan, Hartegan, Hartigon, Hartagon and many more.

 Early Notables of the Heardigon family (pre 1700)